-Ukraine has been undergoing heightened political turmoil since the removal of President Yanukovych from power by the Ukrainian parliament in late February 2014, which was followed by reports of Russian military activity in the Crimean region.
-The situation in Ukraine is rapidly developing and we cannot predict the outcome of developments there or the reaction to such developments by U.S., European, U.N. or other international authorities.
+The political and civil situation in Ukraine cannot be accurately predicted since the removal of President Yanukovych from power by the Ukrainian parliament in late February 2014, which was followed by reports of Russian military activity in the Crimean region.
+Ukraine's political activities remain fluid and beyond our control.
+We also cannot predict the outcome of developments there or the reaction to such developments by U.S., European, U.N. or other international authorities.

-We currently engage in software development activities in the Ukraine and have an office in Kiev with 60 employees.
-We relocated our office to Kiev from Kharkiv due, in part, to the hostilities.
+We currently engage in software development activities in the Ukraine and have an office in Kiev with 64 employees.
 We continue to monitor the situation closely.
-We have no way to predict the progress or outcome of the situation, as the political and civil unrest and reported military activities are fluid and beyond our control.
-Prolonged or expanded unrest, military activities, or broad-based sanctions, should they be implemented, could have a material adverse effect on our operations.
+Prolonged or expanded unrest, military activities, or broad-based sanctions, should they be implemented, could have a material adverse effect on our operations